 The bungalows of the residents are mostly built upon grassy knolls at the foot of the mountains, and are surrounded by choice gardens not unfrequently bordered by hedgerows of geraniums.
 Water of unimpeachable purity flows from the heights over picturesque waterfalls of great beauty.
 A purling stream babbles through the middle of the valley, finally losing itself in a lake which is surrounded by a well-constructed carriage drive six miles in length.
 From the Grand Hotel looking east the landscape appears as represented by our photograph.
 The points of interest portrayed are the Lobelia Excelsa, growing in wild profusion to the right of the wild and uncultivated foreground, the Gregory lake, the famous Hakgalla, or "mouth rock," fully six miles distant, and the cloud effect, which is a distinctive feature of the remarkable phenomenon of the alternative climate to which brief reference has already been made.

-The existence of these two distinct and separate climates is due to the action of the trade winds conditioned by the peculiar formation of the mountain district, and the effect is this : When Nuwara Eliya is basking in fine weather and bright sunshine, storm-clouds and rain cover the districts beyond the rock shown in our picture, and vice versâ.
+The existence of these two distinct and separate climates is due to the action of the trade winds conditioned by the peculiar formation of the mountain district, and the effect is this: When Nuwara Eliya is basking in fine weather and bright sunshine, storm-clouds and rain cover the districts beyond the rock shown in our picture, and vice versâ.
 So sharp is the boundary that during the rainy season at Nuwara Eliya a clear sky and sunny weather can always be obtained by an hour's drive into the district of Uva.
 The effects produced by the masses of cloud that constantly hover above the Hakgalla rock are grand in the extreme.
 The graceful forms evolved out of the mists as they roll onwards from the east till they approach the Nuwara Eliya range are not the least beautiful of the natural characteristics of the place.

 Although this astonishing effect is not limited to the immediate neighbourhood of Hakgalla, but extends to the whole range, yet from the plateau this towering rock, with its forest-clad slopes and its precipitous eastern shoulder of more than a thousand feet sheer descent, seems alone to rule the storms, and to check them in their headlong struggle to reach the sunny plain, holding them in ever fearful obedience; season after season the wind may howl and the forests groan, but past the rock they never come.
 The hither side is the reserve of storm-clouds from the west, which, when the south-west monsoon sets in, form up in the same majestic array upon the whole western side of the ridge, leaving the eastern clear and resplendent with sunshine.
 But upon approaching Hakgalla from the west we reverse the picture.
 The clouds dissolve into a thick mist, which fills the lovely gorge between the opposing slopes.
 Onwards the traveller wends his way till, as through a veil, he sees at his feet the charming panorama of Uva glistening beneath a cloudless sky.
 A few more minutes and he treads the dusty road, while behind him a rainbow may be seen almost encircling the veil of mist which now enshrouds the hills he has left.
-This choice of climate is now available at all seasons in consequence of the recent extension of the railway into the heart of the Uva district, and Bandarawella, commanding the most beautiful prospect in this region, might well become the sanatorium of Ceylon while Nuwara Eliya is under its rainy mantle; already an hotel has been opened there by the company that provides for our comfort at the latter place.
-But let it not be supposed that the merits of Nuwara Eliya as a health resort disappear with the fine weather.
-It is true that during the second half of the year rainy days are prevalent, but the occasional bright spells intervening bring the most glorious days of the year, and the worst that can be said is that during this period CLIMATE.

-" THE GRACEFUL FORMS EVOLVED OUT OF THE MISTS AS THEY ROLL ONWARDS FROM THE EAST."
+"THE GRACEFUL FORMS EVOLVED OUT OF THE MISTS AS THEY ROLL ONWARDS FROM THE EAST"